We are searching for

 Should I Buy an Extended Warranty on a New Car?

 Whether or not you should buy an extended warranty on a new car depends on how long your original coverage lasts and what type of vehicle you chose.
-If you have a more expensive luxury car, getting an extended warranty is often better.
+If you have a more expensive luxury car, buying an extended warranty is often better.
 Repairs on luxury models can carry a higher cost, so if an extended warranty covers the larger components of your vehicle, that may save you a lot of money down the line.

 Overall, the cost of an extended warranty should be weighed against your total vehicle budget.
 If the warranty cost plus your monthly payments are too high, it may be best to forgo getting a plan.
 You can see whether you'll have enough left over for an extended warranty by calculating your lease and loan payments ahead of time.
 You can do this with a lease and loan calculator, like the free one available from GoodCar.

-What is the Most Popular Extended Warranty,
+What is The Most Popular Extended Warranty,

 and What Does it Include?